darnstrom/LinearMPC.jl/docs/src/manual/hybrid.md

 nothing # hide
 ```

-We simulate the MPC controller with a refernece that changes to 0.5 after 5 time steps with the following code
+We simulate the controller with an attitude reference change to 0.5 after 5 time steps with the following code

 ```@example hybrid_mpc
 x0, N = zeros(3), 20;